 Within the eating areas of the airport the central tables are accessible by wheelchair.
 All outlets offer gluten free options and are able to cater for specific dietary requirements if advance notice is given.
 The choice of soy or almond milk is also available on request.

 Launceston Airport has a “Meeting Point”.
-This is located at the arrivals end of the terminal and indicated by the signage near the exit doorway.
+This is located at the arrivals end of the terminal and indicated by the signage above the arrivals carousel 1.

 Toilet facilities for persons, including those using mobility aids, are provided on both public levels of Launceston Airport.
-There are two accessible toilets located at either end of the retail shopping area on the main public terminal level and a single toilet facility centrally located in the gate lounges in the lower level.
+There are three accessible toilets located throughout the main terminal level; one each at either end of the terminal building (arrival and departure areas) and one in the central core near the retail shopping area on the main public level and a single toilet facility centrally located in the gate lounges in the lower level.
 These facilities are provided with appropriate Braille signage to assist those with vision impairment.
 Contained within the cubicle are hand rails.
 The toilet basin is compliant with the appropriate regulations and the sink height is compatible with wheelchair access requirements.
 In addition to a coat hook being provided to ensure that belongings do not need to be placed on the floor, hand towel and hand blow dryers are also installed.
 There is an emergency assist button provided within these facilities.

 Maps and Plans

 The locations are shown on the attached Terminal Plans.
-Larger format Disability Access Site Plans can be downloaded as PDFs from this Link: www.launcestonairport.com.au/disability-plan/
+Larger format Disability Access Site Plans can be downloaded as PDFs here.

 All people, including those with specific requirements or a condition that may restrict mental, sensory, or mobility functions, who are departing on an aircraft or entering the gate lounges, are legally required to undergo security checks at the passenger screening point.